omidfarhang/omid.dev/content/posts/2012-03-13-nude-heather-morris-pictures-hacker-blamed.en.md

 So, be on your guard.

 Celebrity websites might be wise to take some advice too.
-Remember if you publish photographs that have been hacked from the phones or email accounts of celebrities you are, effectively, handling stolen goods&#8230; and committing a crime yourselves.
+Remember if you publish photographs that have been hacked from the phones or email accounts of celebrities you are, effectively, handling stolen goods… and committing a crime yourselves.